 Casemakers and skeletonizers—Bucculatrix spp.

 Bucculatrix cocoons occur on host tree bark, leaves, and nearby plants and objects.
 First-instar larvae mine inside the leaf.
 Later instars feed externally on the lower leaf surface.
 Damaged foliage between leaf veins appears translucent.

 Elongate pupal and round larval cocoons

-patches caused by casemaker larvae
+Brown patches caused by casemaker larvae